nodejs/node/doc/api/module.md

 added: v20.6.0
 -->

-> Stability: 1.1 - Active development
+> Stability: 1.2 - Release candidate

 * `specifier` {string} Customization hooks to be registered; this should be the same string that would be passed to `import()`, except that if it is relative,